 "Mark Gelfand's gift will help to enhance and expand the work that we do at the center," Hallinen said.
 "The Leonard Gelfand Center will support the work of faculty, staff and students to design and implement outreach efforts that will motivate and inspire others as Mr. Gelfand has inspired his nephew.
 We are honored to be named for such a nurturing and caring humanitarian."

-I am grateful to Mark Gelfand for his generous support of this Center; his gift has opened doors for many more students and faculty to complete Carnegie Mellon’s mission of “service to society and transfer of knowledge.”
+I am grateful to Mark Gelfand for his generous support of this Center; his gift supports Carnegie Mellon’s mission of “service to society and transfer of knowledge.”
 I also acknowledge long-term gifts of other Carnegie Mellon alumni, including Bernard Meisner S ’71, Paul Kelly E ‘77, and Noelle DC ‘82 and David Conover E ’79, ‘81, which enable these efforts.